 Canada are gunning to impress at their first World Cup since 1986.
 Morocco are no pushover while Croatia reached the final in 2018.
 Thus, Belgium will have to be on A-game from the start.

-They are unbeaten in their last 11 matches as Flick brings newer faces into the fold.
+A rebuild had to be done and it has come with its fair share of hiccups, including a home loss to Hungary.
 New Borussia Dortmund signing Karim Adeyemi and Nico Schlotterbeck, Bayer Leverkusen star Florian Wirtz, Jamal Musiala, and several others have been joined by the veterans in Thomas Muller and Manuel Neuer.

 — Germany (@DFB_Team_EN) October 8, 2021